511234/auto-send-whatsapp/readme.md

 ## Background

-My gooooood🐷 friend wants to automatically send Whatsapp to a bunch of people.
-He tried VBA but has many constraints.
+My gooooood🐷 friend wants to programmatically send Whatsapp to a bunch of people.
+He tried VBA but faced many constraints.
 I turn to Python for some breakthrough. :D

 ## Steps to use: